Duisburg-Entenfang station

 Duisburg-Entenfang is a railway station in southern Duisburg, Germany.

-The station was opened in 1982 and closed on December 15, 2019.
+The station was opened in 1982 and closed on 15 December 2019.

 The station lies on the eastern side of the freight sidings on the freight-only line to Düsseldorf.
 It is situated next to a small lake, after which the station is named.
 The single track ends in a buffer stop just a few metres shy of the platform end.
-Passenger access to the other side of the freight yard is provided by a dirt track leading to a bridge overpass.
-No other public transport serves the vicinity of the station.
+Passenger access to the other side of the freight yard was provided by a dirt track leading to a bridge overpass.
+Rail services have been replaced by a bus service.